CALL FOR ABSTRACTS

 Please do NOT type everything in capital letters.
 Use succinct and descriptive words in your title.
 Attendees often are attracted to your poster by reading your title.
 Do not use abbreviations in the title.

-2) There is a maximum 250 words for the Abstract body, including acknowledgements of support.
+2. There is a maximum 250 words for the Abstract body, excluding the Abstract title and author blocks.

-The Program Committee reviews and grades each abstract submission for quality, ethical guidelines, and scientific merit.
+A Committee reviews and grades each abstract submission for quality, ethical guidelines, and scientific merit.
 A blind grading process is used to ensure anonymity and equality.
-From the online submissions, the Program Committee determines the qualified abstracts to be presented during the Data Blitz and Poster sessions.
+From the online submissions, a Committee determines the qualified abstracts to be presented during the Data Blitz and Poster sessions.
 All submitted abstracts will be judged by a committee to ensure a high quality of scientific research.

 Abstracts will be accepted as a poster presentation unless there are issues related to: